ruuda/noblit/docs/query.md

 ## Semantics

-The answer to a query, identify every variable in the query with the set values it can assume.
+To answer a query, identify every variable in the query with the set of values it can assume.
 The answer to the query is the cartesian product of these sets, filtered such that for every tuple in the product, a datom exists in the database for each of the where-statements.
 For example, consider the following